(1) being impaired

 A drug’s therapeutic level refers to either: (1) The dosage range or (1) Blood plasma / serum concentration usually expected to achieve desired therapeutic effects.

 In more basic terms, the purpose of most psychiatric medications is get the person to her “normal” state of being.
 That is a valid and desired medical purpose.

-Take the person who sufferes from panic attacks.
+Think about the person who suffers from panic attacks.
 Is it safer for that person to drive properly medicated (and unimpaired) with their medication or without?
 I would prefer properly medicated.

 When medication is achieving it’s desired result we know the person has the proper amount.
 At this point, the level of the drug in a person’s system is the therapeutic level.
 This level for any particular drug will vary from person to person.
 Contrary to how it is often presented by the prosecution, it is not evidence of impairment.